nemo0622/pokeemerald-expansion/Seaglass README.md

     - HM System revamp: if HM is in bag and the right badge is owned, Pokémon that can learn the HMs can naturally use them
     - Shiny odds 1/4096 by default, but Shiny Charm is in Player PC to increase odds (gives 5 extra rerolls!)
     - Press R to toggle auto-run
+    - Press A in Summary Screen to view IVs and EVs; All Pokémon have at least 2 perfect IV's
+    - Legendaries can all be encountered:
+        - After catching the first roaming Lati (Latios/Latias) after becoming Champion, the other begins to roam
+        - Jirachi obtained by interacting with Mossdeep White Rock with Wishing Star in bag

 ## FUTURE PLANS